 All data is reviewed by the faculty at department meetings as well as bi-annual assessment retreats.
 The process is designed to provide data and information to the appropriate faculty members or committees to make course or program changes.
 The process also assesses candidate proficiencies, as outlined in the conceptual framework and unit operations.

 Assessment Retreats are held at the beginning of each semester where the entire unit reviews assessment reports.
-The unit also relies on GPA and Core Academic Skills Assessment (CASA) to determine eligibility for admission to the department (see application to the department).
-In Indiana, the student's ACT composite score of 24 or combined SAT score of 1100 (Critical Reading and Math) allow the student to substitute that score for CASA.
-Additionally, candidates must pass the Indiana Core Assessments (Content and Pedagogy) in the respective area(s) in order to earn their Indiana license(s).
+The unit also relies on GPA proof of basic skills (either qualifying grades in general education literature, math, and writing courses, qualifying scores on the SAT, ACT, or the Praxis Core assessment) to determine eligibility for admission to the department (see application to the department).
+Additionally, candidates must pass the Praxis Subject Tests in the respective area(s) in order to earn their Indiana license(s).
 These trends, as well as other secondary assessment data, is shared with the Teacher Education Council.

 Title II of the Higher Education Act requires three annual reports on the quality of teacher preparation.
-Schools of education are to report to states the pass rates of their graduates on state certification assessments and other program data in April.
+Schools of education are to report to states the pass rates of their graduates on state certification assessments and other program data in July.
 States in turn are required to report to the U.S. Department of Education information on certification and licensure requirements, pass rates on state assessments disaggregated and ranked by institution, and other information in October.
+Schools of education are required to submit a comprehensive Title II report each to the federal government for the prvious academic year each April.
 The U. S. Department of Education is making the state reports readily accessible through the Web.